ESF:BPV_EVSE Economy of Public Sector - Course Information

 - Course objectives

-- This course is introduction to economy of governance.
-Basic characteristics of public sector industries and gaining the up-to-date data concerning the financing and management of particular public sector industries is emphasized.
+- This course is based on the knowledge attained in the Public Economics course.
+It also takes into account the content of the parallel Public Finance course.
+Gaining the up-to-date data concerning the financing and management of particular public sector industries is emphasized.

 The course is divided into two parts: the cross-sectional one and another one focused on the particular industries.